TNTCoder44/mini_os/README.md

 # Mini_os
 ## Building

-IMPORTANT: Note that you must have Open-Watcom 2.0 installed by now.
+IMPORTANT: You must have Open-Watcom 2.0 installed by now.

 First, install the following dependencies: